Irrespective of the statutory basis on which you are applying for the waiver, make sure to read the common waiver application procedures first.

 J1 Visa Insurance FAQRead Article

-You can apply for a waiver based on persecution and exceptional hardship simultaneously.
+You cannot apply for a waiver based on persecution and exceptional hardship simultaneously.
 You may apply under only one of these two bases.

 Through USCIS Case Status Check online.